redixhumayun/redixhumayun.github.io/_drafts/building-an-lsm-engine-part-i.md

 }
 ```

-Now, the structs for the locks and the actual state
+Now, let's define the structs for the actual state.

 ```rust
 /// Represents the state of the storage engine.